Rosie's Ranch Part II (2024-current)

 Photo by Robin Scholz

 I connected Rosie to concrete piers and created a permanent porch from the back stage.
-Alterations to her continue.

 Photo by Robin Scholz

 In August 2011 Haas began a three-year building/performance tour.
 Traveling from town to town they performed out of a tiny mobile house/stage while building the structure and organizing art events.
 These events brought people of diverse skills, passions, and interests together to share experiences, dreams, and stories.
 From discussions about local organic farming, to mime workshops, to movement studies, to live-body installation pieces, to drag shows, the stage was utilized as a platform for each community it traveled to.
 Within that span of time Haas hosted twelve separate events, each ranging from one to thirty days, all free of charge for participants.
-From Chicago to Huntsville to Albuquerque Haas partnered with art centers, city agencies, universities and individuals utilizing the MPD as a gathering site for lectures, workshops, brainstorming sessions, rehearsals and performances.
+From Chicago to Huntsville to Albuquerque Haas partnered with art centers, city agencies, universities and individuals utilizing the MPD as a gathering site for workshops, brainstorming sessions, rehearsals and performances.